 Although electric vehicles have been available for decades, only recently have the major manufacturers invested in high quality electric models to meet the needs of twenty-first century consumer.
 This has involved increasing driving range and reducing vehicle price.
 A new recharging infrastructure is also being rapidly developed across the UK.

-The key year was 2011, the year when the current EV revolution truly began as can be seen in the number of fully electric and plug-in hybrid models available in the UK.
-While only 9 EVs were available from the major manufacturers in 2011, this increased to 18 models in 2013, and now stands at more than 25 high-quality cars and vans, with more models due for launch this year and next.
+The key year was 2011 when the current EV revolution truly began; as can be seen by the number of electric and plug-in hybrid models available in the UK.
+While only 9 EVs were available from the major manufacturers in 2011, this increased to 18 models in 2013, and now stands at more than 35 high-quality cars and vans, with more models due for launch this year and next.

 Use the electric vehicle search for a list of all the electric cars and vans available in the UK.Click here to search for available electric models